Airbus A220: Operational history

-On 12 July, approximately six years after the type entered service, Airbus delivered the 220th A220 to JetBlue Airways, the type's largest customer.
+On 12 July, approximately six years after the type entered service, Airbus delivered the 220th A220 to JetBlue Airways, the type's largest customer at the time, where the global A220 fleet had carried 60 million passengers on over 700 routes ranging from 30-minute to 7-hour flights to 300 destinations.
 In October, a batch of A220-300s originally destined for Russian airline Azimuth were delivered to ITA Airways (Italia Trasporto Aereo), the new Italian flag carrier, instead by their lessor.
-On 16 October, ITA Airways entered its new A220-300 into service on a maiden flight from Rome to Genoa.
+On 16 October, ITA Airways entered its A220-300 into service on a flight from Rome to Genoa.

-By December, the global A220 fleet had completed more than 680,000 flights over 1,100,000 block hours on more than 800 routes to 325 destinations with 98.8% operational reliability.